Mat or chair based

 What do I need to bring?

-All props are provided including blankets however, you may wish to bring an additional blanket and/or maybe some cosy socks for your relaxation.
-Maybe bring some water as well to ensure you stay hydrated.
+All props are provided including blankets however, you may wish to bring your own yoga mat if you have one, an additional blanket and/or maybe some cosy socks for your relaxation.
+Bring some water as well to ensure you stay hydrated.

 What do I need to wear?